mopidy/mopidy-spotify/README.rst

 Status
 ======

 As `promised last month
 <https://developer.spotify.com/community/news/2022/04/12/libspotify-sunset>`_,
-**Spotify disabled access to libspotify on 16/05/2022**.
+**Spotify disabled access to libspotify on May 16 2022**.
 As of today, seven years after libspotify was deprecated, there is still no official replacement library available.

 Mopidy-Spotify is dependent on ``pyspotify``, a wrapper for Spotify's ``libspotify`` C library. ``libspotify`` was `deprecated in 2015